VladimirVKornienko/Time-tagged-data--Aurea-file-conversion/README.md

 <<<<<    !NB

-Also, fixed file read.
+(C) Also, fixed file read.
 Now, the last entry is not lost.
 ( std::size_t fread(...) == 1 ? ... )

 	Current tasks:

 (-3a) put all the includes in a header